neuronsimulator/nrn/docs/hoc/modelspec/programmatic/mechanisms/nmodl.rst

     Then whenever tau1(x) is called in the NMODL file, or tau1_k3st(x) is called from hoc, the interpolated value of the array is returned.
-    A useful feature of FUNCTION_TABLE s is that prior to developing the Vector database, they can be attached to a scalar value as in
+    A useful feature of FUNCTION_TABLEs is that prior to developing the Vector database, they can be attached to a scalar value as in

     .. code-block::